 Be COVID Ready – Have Touchless Restrooms – Including User Feedback

 COVID-19 has changed the world.
-Third third party devices or screens are now a disastrous idea – and touchless restrooms must be the new order.
+Third party devices or screens are now a disastrous idea – and touchless restrooms must be the new order.
 One area that has already seen dramatic changes is in personal hygiene.
 People are taking notice of how often they touch their face and how often they wash their hands.
 This means businesses must change how they clean and disinfect their facilities.
 In this post, we will review these attitudes and why going touchless everywhere, including with your restroom feedback, makes your customers feel more comfortable – in a post COVID environment.

 The Public is Far More Hygiene Conscious

 Several studies show that the public is becoming more hygiene conscious because of COVID-19.
-This is due to the constant messaging that governments have employed, and of the additional rules governing social and personal hygiene.
+This is due to the constant messaging that Governments have employed, and of the additional rules governing social and personal hygiene.

 Experts Say Don’t Use Touchscreens

-In fact, a study conducted in the United States and the United Kingdom showed that 50 percent of the population did not believe that touchscreens were hygienic.
+In fact, a study conducted in the United States and the United Kingdom showed that 50 percentof the population did not believe that touchscreens were hygienic.

 The same study also showed that around 80 percent of people were confident that touchless interfaces – like their own cell phone, would give the users more protection and ultimately would be more hygienic.

 Whatever happens in this space, it is safe to say that people are becoming more concerned when it comes to using public touchscreens, wherever in a business they encounter them.
-This means businesses will also have to learn to adapt to this new public aversion to using touchscreens.
+This means businesses will also have to learn to adapt to this new public aversion to using them.

 With COVID – the importance is even greater.
 As business start to reopen there is an emphasis on restroom management.
 As reported recently in CNN, restroom safety is the number one concern – a roadblock before normal business returns.